-There is no correct way to feed your child – ultimately you’ll feed them the way that works best.
+I have been gathering help from other cleft mamas for this post – so this is a collaboration of my knowledge and other caring mamas who shared their knowledge When we first accepted our daughter’s referral, I had no idea how to feed her.
+I had about 5 months to do some research but it took a long time and I read through a lot of websites/blogs.
+So I thought it might be helpful to do a post for my cleft mama (or dad!) readers based on my research in combination with others.There is no correct way to feed your child – ultimately you’ll feed them the way that works best.
 And of course if your child is older, you could always use a regular cup.
 But below are a few options for bottles and sippys to help you on your way.
 They are in no particular order, except that the bottles are at the top of the list.
-I have linked to Amazon or other website above the image for each product and also mentioned any alterations needed to make the bottle/cup work for cleft-affected children.
+I have linked to Amazon or other websites in the bolded caption under the image for each product, but please let me know if links no longer work so I can update them!
+I have also mentioned any alterations needed to make the bottle/cup work for cleft-affected children.
 The big thing to keep in mind is that cleft-affected children cannot create suction, and can therefore not suck a bottle or sippy cup.
 They will not be able to drink out of a normal bottle or sippy that requires sucking without some kind of alteration.
 But have no fear, there are many simple ways to make bottles and cups work!

-(Child can chew on nipple to express drink.
+Playtex Drop-Ins Bottles: Child can chew on nipple to express drink.
 If more liquid is needed, mom can squeeze on the drop-in insert for more flow.)

-TenderCare Feeder: For after-surgery feeding, if needed.)
+TenderCare Feeder: For after-surgery feeding, if needed.

 This is most definitely not an exhaustive list, but it’s a good start.
 The big thing to remember is that many, many bottles and cups are alterable to work for cleft children – any alteration to stop the requirement of sucking will work!
 If you are adopting and leaving soon to bring your child home, my advice is to pick several options to take with you so your child can use what works best.
 If you are reading this post and have successfully used other products for your cleft child, please comment or email me with a link to the product.
 I would love to include it!
 This is a great way to help other cleft parents, please don’t be shy!
 Thank you!

 (Come find me on Facebook!
-And if you have been blessed by my blog, would you mind taking just a few seconds of your time and click on the 2 links below?
-You don’t need to do anything except click each button once (you can click once a day!).
+And if you have been blessed by my blog, would you mind taking just a few seconds of your time and click on the link below?
+You don’t need to do anything except click the button once (you can click once a day!).
 Each click is a “vote” that allows my blog to be seen by other homeschool and adoptive families so I can help them too!
 Thank you so much for blessing me with your help, may God bless your day!)